 The last touristy thing that we did was go to Jenners: a 180-year-old department store that has a cafe overlooking Princes Street Gardens.
 My Mum went to Jenners when she was little so I felt as if I’d taken a walk in her footsteps when we stopped there for a scone in the afternoon.
 Jenners felt so nostalgic and old, reminding me very much of Mr Selfridge and the glamour of classic department stores.

 When it was time to have dinner in the evening we stopped at Las Iguanas on George Street.
 We had nachos and quesadillas for starters, followed by a veggie enchilada (me) and a rack of ribs (Stuart) as main courses.
 Las Iguanas had such a fun atmosphere; I wish they would open a branch in Canterbury.

 We left the hotel early on Monday morning as our flight was before lunchtime.
 There was so much rain that morning so I was grateful that the bad weather had held off until the day we were leaving.
 Getting back to the airport was very convenient as there was a tram stop on Princes Street.

 We had a fantastic weekend in Edinburgh, seeing the sights, eating good food and marvelling at all of the lovely traditional Scottish souvenirs.
-Two nights was the ideal amount of time to spend in the city and we left on the Monday morning feeling as if we’d seen it all.
-Edinburgh has definitely reminded me how much I like Scotland and I’m hoping to go back and visit another area of the country in the not too distant future.
+Two nights was the ideal amount of time to spend in the city and we left on the Monday morning feeling as if we had seen it all.
+Edinburgh has definitely reminded me how much I like Scotland and I’m hoping to go back and visit another area of the country in the not so distant future.

 Have you ever been to Edinburgh?
 What did you think of the city?